Cody Fajardo: Saskatchewan Roughriders

 On the third day of free agency in 2019, Fajardo signed with the Saskatchewan Roughriders on a one-year contract, joining a quarterback room featuring Zach Collaros and David Watford.
 Fajardo became the starting quarterback following an injury to Collaros in the opening game of the season.
+Fajardo threw for 360 yards in his first start for the Roughriders, setting a franchise record for most yards in a first start.
 He led the team to a win on July 1, 2019, throwing for 430 yards against the Toronto Argonauts.
 Fajardo continued to play well in the following weeks which prompted the Roughriders to trade Collaros to the Argonauts, solidifying their trust in Fajardo.
 On October 21, 2019.
 Fajardo agreed to a two-year contract extension with Saskatchewan.
 He signed a contract extension through the 2022 season with the team on January 5, 2021.
 Fajardo remained the starting quarterback for the Riders in 2021, leading the team to 9–5 record and secured a home playoff match against rival Calgary Stampeders, whom they defeated 33–30 in overtime despite Fajardo throwing four interceptions.
 The Riders were defeated in the Western Final by the eventual champions the Winnipeg Blue Bombers.
-On January 31, 2022 Fajardo and the Roughriders agreed to a restructured contract for the 2022 season.
-After starting the season with four wins in their first five games the season proved to be challenging for Cody Fajardo and the Riders as the team would go on to lose nine of their next 11 matches, culminating in Fajardo being benched for the Riders penultimate match.
+On January 31, 2022, Fajardo and the Roughriders agreed to a restructured contract for the 2022 season.
+After starting the season with four wins in their first five games the season proved to be challenging for Fajardo and the Riders as the team would go on to lose nine of their next 11 matches, culminating in Fajardo being benched for the Riders penultimate match.
 On February 13, 2023, one day before becoming a free agent, Fajardo posted on Twitter announcing that he would not be returning to Saskatchewan.
-He is rumoured to be joining the Alouettes.

 Montreal Alouettes

-On the first day of free agency Fajardo signed a two-year contract with the Montreal Alouettes.